Tanned mom action figure created by Connecticut company

-NEW YORK (Reuters) - She doesn’t walk or talk, but this doll is really, really tan.
+NEW YORK, May 11 (Reuters) - She doesn’t walk or talk, but this doll is really, really tan.

 A novelty toy company has created an action figure modeled on the deeply bronzed New Jersey mother charged with child endangerment and accused of taking her then 5-year-old daughter into a tanning booth.